wongjai/CryptoAutotrader/README.md

 ## 🚀 About Me

-I'm a Full Stack SDE, specializing in all things Python.
+I'm a Full Stack Software Engineer, specializing in all things Python.
 I code a lot, I don't publish my code a lot.
 I also happen to be a domain expert in Business, Economics & Finance, holding both M.Sc. & B.Sc. degrees in relevant fields of study.

 I might be available for hire at a random time.
 Reach out with offers via email stevietfg+joboffer@gmail.com.

 If you'd like to support my endeavors (or my lifestyle, in general), in accordance with the nature and character of this software, I accept donations in one truly CRYPTO currency – [Monero (XMR)](https://www.getmonero.org) at addresses:

- * Exchange style address: `87RKqTk7CrUUfVQRABcfhA2369T6vRK2A2XNFPayGcVTFc1QpW4AuSy6cjc4GpzGbmS6W6m49AuKRPxzMgo12j2W6jG8ySx`

- * Regular format address: `4BDMZQaXRYMUE8PBBddmPRTEV4TSQ4ecpY8u7ZKCRFT6DTKCjJsqCzi7st5XWa47CTAad5mXemkFoJnjW16of7GwPpgtsnB`
+ * `4BDMZQaXRYMUE8PBBddmPRTEV4TSQ4ecpY8u7ZKCRFT6DTKCjJsqCzi7st5XWa47CTAad5mXemkFoJnjW16of7GwPpgtsnB`

 Monero is also the default crypto for this **Crypto Autotrader** to spot-trade.